Basic Concepts of Apparel Design and Production

 - TAM 2300: 3 Credit Hours

 - Emphasizes assortment and financial planning utilizing computer applications in the retail environment.
 Math Reasoning Proficiency Course.
-Prerequisites: TAM 1300 or MRKTNG 3000, MATH 1100 and computer familiarity.
+Prerequisites: TAM 1300 or MRKTNG 3000, and MATH 1100; computer familiarity.

 Integrated Apparel Design and Production I